jeremyldavis87/gen-ai-reusable/README.md

 Implement advanced semantic search capabilities that understand the meaning and context of queries beyond simple keyword matching.

 This service combines vector embeddings, LLM-based relevance scoring, and traditional search techniques to provide highly relevant search results.
 It includes features for document comparison, query reformulation, and knowledge base querying.

-**AWS Integration:** Utilizes Amazon RDS Aurora PostgreSQL with pgvector extension for vector storage and similarity search, Amazon S3 for document storage, and integrates with Amazon Comprehend for query understanding.

 **Use Cases:**
 - Enhanced enterprise search for internal knowledge bases and documentation